ajjain/data-science-diary/readme.md

+## Data Science Diary
 With 'Data Science Diary' I aim to collect all my notes and exercises in this repository.
-I am starting this up with a data science course from Coursera.
+Below are the list of courses which I have followed to learn:
+* Data Science Toolbox (https://class.coursera.org/datascitoolbox-009) November 2014